 The predominant sources of noise in the project area includes vehicular traffic on local roads and highways and agricultural operations.
-Activities involving the use of heavy-duty equipment such as frontend loaders, forklifts, and diesel-powered trucks are common noise sources typically associated with agricultural operations, including the use of heavy-duty equipment, can reach maximum levels of approximately 85 dBA at 50 feet (Caltrans 1998).
+Activities involving the use of heavy-duty equipment such as frontend loaders, forklifts, and diesel-powered trucks are common noise sources typically associated with agricultural uses.
+Noise typically associated with agricultural operations, including the use of heavy-duty equipment, can reach maximum levels of approximately 85 dBA at 50 feet (Caltrans 1998).
 With the soft surfaces characterizing the agricultural landscape, these noise levels attenuate to ~60 dBA at distances over 800 feet.
 Based on field observations of the project sites, the existing noise environment is generally influenced by the noise produced from the following sources: